 Some sites, such as Trusted House Sitters, will allow you to video interview the sitter to see if they are a good fit.
 This lets you gauge your level of trust with that person.

 7. Come to a Mutual Agreement and Choose a House Sitter

 Now you’re ready to make a decision!
 Choose the sitter you prefer and let them know the good news!

-You can formally have them sign an agreement form to agree to the terms and conditions.
+You can formally have them sign an house sitting agreement form to agree to the terms and conditions.
 Having a written contract and clear instructions lets the sitter know what to expect.
 If you are not sure what to include, you can use our house-sitting instruction template.
 Using this means you won’t forget any important information.